Goose15 Dec 2011 11:26 am

 And i wonder if this week I will glow…….

-A dedication to the women that has filled me with mystery and chance
+A dedication to the woman who has filled me with mystery and chance

 in the hopes that she might show up for a dance.